 - If no OCI Target is specified, it is treated as the OCI Target = 0, meaning no activities will be included for the given plan year.

 - Question: Which assets are included in the Network OCI calculation?
-Answer: The assets which fall into the scope of the scenario filter.
+Answer: The assets that fall into the scope of the scenario filter.

 - Scenario: If the Target OCI for a given plan year is 80, and after an activity was performed the new Network OCI was calculated to be 79.879 will another activity tried to be processed?
 Answer: Yes, the Network OCI must exceed the Target OCI, rounding does not count.
 Therefore another activity would be processed in an effort to boost the Network OCI over the Target OCI of 80.

 - Scenario: Scenario runs and none of the OCI Targets are met, and the Network OCI is always less than plan year target.
 Answer: 1) Check the impacts and see if they are set up properly.
 2) Check the scenario and protocol/trigger settings to see if they are too aggressive.
 For example, only performing activities when the assets are significantly deteriorated.
 Try creating a new set of maintenance protocols which are more aggressive for the scenario in order to achieve a greater OCI impact.
 3) Extent the number of years on the scenario to give assets enough time to deteriorate to a point where they need action.